 Capacity: it had a capacity of 7,800 t

-Awards: the USS Wrangell (AE-12) received 3 battle stars in the World War II and 5 battle stars in the Vietnam war
+Awards: the USS Wrangell (AE-12) received 3 battle stars in World War II and 5 battle stars in the Vietnam War

 History of the USS Wrangell (AE-12)

-In 1953, Wrangell was deployed in the Mediterranean where it reached various ports in places like Tunisia, Gibraltar, Italy, France, Morocco.
+In 1953, Wrangell was deployed in the Mediterranean, where it reached various ports in places like Tunisia, Gibraltar, Italy, France, and Morocco.
 In total, the vessel conducted 5 deployments in the Mediterranean.
-Between 1960 and 1965, this ship engaged in local operations and in deployments in the Mediterranean and the Caribbean where it armed units of the blockade force during the crisis in Cuba.
+Between 1960 and 1965, this ship engaged in local operations and in deployments in the Mediterranean and the Caribbean, where it armed units of the blockade force during the crisis in Cuba.

-On 28 August 1965 when the vessel was in the Mediterranean, it received a mission in the Southeast Asia as part of the Vietnam war.
-Wrangell participated in several operations during the Vietnam war, providing ammunition for combatant ships at Subic Bay, Philippines, on the coast of North Vietnam, the Tonkin Gulf.
-During the Vietnam war, this ship also participated in rescue missions in the South China Sea.
+On 28 August 1965, when the vessel was in the Mediterranean, it received a mission in Southeast Asia as part of the Vietnam War.
+Wrangell participated in several operations during the Vietnam War, providing ammunition for combatant ships at Subic Bay, Philippines, on the coast of North Vietnam, the Tonkin Gulf.
+During the Vietnam War, this ship also participated in rescue missions in the South China Sea.

 In December 1970, USS Wrangell (AE-12) was decommissioned at Norfolk.
 After being placed in reserve at Charleston, the vessel was taken to the Norfolk Inactive Ship Facility, following its placement in the National Defense Reserve Fleet.
 On 1 October 1971, the ship was struck from the US Navy List.